 What is Compression Ratio?

 Compression Ratio is one of the fundamental specifications of an Internal Combustion engine.
 It is the ratio is the volume above the piston when it is at the bottom-most position (BDC) to the volume above the piston when it is at the top-most position (TDC).
-The compression ratio indicates the extent to which the air-fuel mixture is compressed in the engine.
+It indicates the extent to which the air-fuel mixture is compressed in the engine.

 Since Petrol is very volatile, the 'Compression Ratio' for Petrol engines is typically lower.
 Thus, it varies from 10:1 to 14:1.
 The petrol engine compresses the air & fuel with 10:1 to 14:1 ratio.
 The petrol engine mixes petrol with air & compresses this mixture in the combustion chamber.
 This better mixing of air and fuel with each other makes the mixture homogeneous.
 An electric spark-plug then ignites the compressed air-fuel mixture with a spark.
 This causes the fuel to burn instantly and completely.